 Just remember to use an accurate instant-read digital thermometer to get a reading of 165 degrees Fahrenheit/ 73.8 degrees Celsius, the safe internal temperature for chicken sausage.

-Hopefully, you now have a better grasp on how to cook chicken sausage the fast and safe way.
+Hopefully, you now have a better grasp of how to cook chicken sausage a fast and safe way.

 Now go cook some sausage!